CCHMC-SALT/SALT_documentation/README.md

 5. Iteratively merge in future "dev" branches to update your "main" deployment

+### In your RStudio project

+1. Use [`rsconnect::writeManifest()`](https://rstudio.github.io/rsconnect/) in R to add or update a [`manifest.json` file](https://rstudio.github.io/rsconnect/reference/writeManifest.html)

 ### On GitHub

-1. Fork your project repository into the [CCHMC-SALT](https://github.com/orgs/CCHMC-SALT/repositories) organization
+1. If your project is not on GitHub, add it to the [CCHMC-SALT](https://github.com/orgs/CCHMC-SALT/repositories) organization.
+For more information on GitHub generally, read [here](https://docs.github.com/en/get-started/quickstart/hello-world) and for a great tutorial on using GitHub with R and RStudio, check out this [book](https://happygitwithr.com/)
     a.
-If your project is not on GitHub, add it to the CCHMC-SALT organization.
-For more information on GitHub generally, read [here](https://docs.github.com/en/get-started/quickstart/hello-world) and for a great tutorial on using GitHub with R and RStudio, check out this [book](https://happygitwithr.com/)
+If you already have a project elsewhere on GitHub, email a SALT admin (andrew.vancil@cchmc.org or cole.brokamp@cchmc.org) to request that they fork your project into the CCHMC-SALT organization
+2. Commit and push your manifest.json file that you created above to GitHub
-2. Create a branch called "dev"
+3. In your original repository, create a branch called "dev"

-### In your RStudio project

-1. Use [`rsconnect::writeManifest()`](https://rstudio.github.io/rsconnect/) in R to add or update a [`manifest.json` file](https://rstudio.github.io/rsconnect/reference/writeManifest.html).
-Commit this file and push to GitHub.
+4. In the forked repository (at CCHMC-SALT), open an issue to ask the SALT admin to sync the fork to your original repository
+    a.
+If updating content, make the changes on your original repository and then open an issue to request the sync

 ### On the SALT Posit Connect Server
 1. On the "Content" tab of Posit Connect, click the blue "Publish" button and select "Import from Git" from the dropdown menu
-2. In the text box, paste the URL of your Git repository (on GitHub, select "Code" -> copy for the correct URL)
+2. In the text box, paste the URL of your CCHMC-SALT Git repository (on GitHub, select "Code" -> copy for the correct URL)
 3. Select your branch
     a.
 If this is your first time publishing this project, select your "dev" branch
     b.
 If you have gone trough the approval process, select your "main" branch; For more information on this, see the section below entitled "Production Deployment"